 You'll want to avoid more complex tasks like image manipulation, data connections between files, creating pivot tables, creating charts, and using more complex functions (among others) in Excel Online.
 Macros will not run in Excel Online and protected spreadsheets will not open in Excel Online.

-If Excel Online doesn't provide the features you need to do the job, simply click the "Edit in Excel" button in the menu bar to access the desktop version of the app and its more complex features.
+If Excel Online doesn't provide the features you need to do the job, simply click the "Open in Desktop App" button in the menu bar to access the desktop version of the app and its more complex features.
 Some versions of the desktop app save updates automatically, but some do not.
 Be aware of how this feature works on your version.

 - Google Sheets